 • My style is not to assign homework like worksheets, etc. I will ask you to practice some of the skills I teach you outside of our sessions together.
 Sometimes I will recommend books, podcasts or articles to clients who find it helpful.
 Supplementing what we’re working on in therapy with something that continues to support or challenge you outside of session can help you meet your goals and build confidence.

 • It’s important to know that there are many different types of anxiety, and that’s why not every anxiety therapist is a good fit for every client.
-Some therapists specialize in panic attacks, specific phobias, OCD, eating disorders (yep, they are a type of anxiety disorder), agoraphobia, debilitating social anxiety, and etc. It’s important that you work with the therapist that can best support you, especially if you are experiencing debilitating symptoms.
-You can search for therapists in your area by clicking here.
-If you feel like what you’re experiencing is more intense than, or different from, what you’ve read about on my page then there are other anxiety therapists out there who might be a better fit.
+Some therapists specialize in panic attacks, phobias, OCD, eating disorders (yep, they are a type of anxiety disorder), agoraphobia, debilitating social anxiety, and etc. It’s important that you work with the therapist that can best support you, especially if you are experiencing debilitating symptoms.
+If you feel like what you’re experiencing is significantly different from what you’ve read about here, then there are other anxiety therapists out there who might be a better fit.
 You can search for other therapists who specialize in anxiety on psychology today, or fill out the contact form and I’ll be happy to provide referrals for providers who specialize in other types of therapy for anxiety.